 Snowdrop, along with her buddy Marble, arrived into our care in November 2018 after their owner agreed to relinquish them.
 Our team were prepared with the knowledge that she would have a long and uncertain road ahead of her if they were to treat her sarcoid successfully.

-Veterinary Surgeon and Head of Clinical Services Luke Poore and Veterinary Surgeon Elena De Barrio were responsible for Snowdrop’s sarcoid treatment.
+Veterinary Surgeon Elena De Barrio was part of the team responsible for Snowdrop’s sarcoid treatment.

-“Snowdrop was an exceptionally challenging case,” says Luke.
+“Snowdrop was an exceptionally challenging case,” says Elena.
 “She had a pedunculated (on a stalk) sarcoid, which was very aggressive, active and in a particularly difficult place to treat.

 “We carried out resection with a specialist laser to remove the majority of the tumour, followed by a series of chemotherapy injections over the course of several months to kill the cells at the base of the site.”